Skip to main content

 In this episode of On Subrogation: Declaratory Actions, insurance attorney and Rathbone Group partner Jason Sullivan explains declaratory actions: definition, concept, purpose, and why understanding dec judgments is key to protecting your carrier’s right to subrogation recovery.
 Declaratory actions, also referred to as dec actions or declaratory (dec) judgments, is when the parties in a […]

-In this episode of On Subrogation: Florida PIP Emergency Medical Condition, subrogation attorney Jason Sullivan discusses how the amount of a PIP claim payout is determined, and how subrogation professionals can effectively defend those payouts during pursuit of recovery from the tortfeasor or their carrier.
-For a primer on PIP subrogation in Florida, watch our […]
+This article is a companion piece to this video In this episode of On Subrogation: Florida PIP Emergency Medical Condition, subrogation attorney Jason Sullivan discusses how the amount of a PIP claim payout is determined, and how subrogation professionals can effectively defend those payouts during pursuit of recovery from the tortfeasor or their carrier.
+For […]

 Exceptions to the Rule: Successfully Subrogating a PIP Claim in Florida